SWEET STIFF STARTER

 Stiff starters (starters maintained at a hydration of less than 65%) are sometimes said to produce a more “sour” flavor, due to the fact that they favor the production of acetic acid over lactic acid.
 In reality, the effects of acetic acid completely depend upon a sourdough starter’s maintenance routine and, even more-so, on fermentation.
 In contrast, because of the higher flour percentage in stiff starters, yeast production is favored, which can actually result in a more mild “sour” flavor.
 It’s all about balance!

-Overall, the low hydration of sweet stiff starter combined with the addition of sugar should lead to a reduced sour effect on the final bread produced with the starter.
+Overall, the low hydration of sweet stiff starter combined with the addition of sugar and proper fermentation should lead to a reduced sour effect on the final bread produced with the starter.

 Do I have to maintain a sweet stiff starter in addition to my regular starter?

-A sweet stiff starter can be built from your regularly maintained starter (likely a liquid starter) every time use is desired.
+A sweet stiff starter can be built from your regularly maintained starter (likely a liquid starter) every time it is needed.
 Therefore, a sweet stiff starter does not have to be maintained.

 How do I make a sweet stiff starter?